Quiz: What is my child’s play personality?

 16) Recapitulative Play

 Throughout the ages, societies have used play to teach children about the past and how to survive in the future.
-This kind of play is called recapitulative play, and it can help children better understand their cultural heritage and learn the skills they need for life.
+This kind of play is called recapitulative play, and it can help children better understand their cultural heritage and which life skills they need most.

 They might: